sguox002/leetcode/review/tree-review.md

         return is_same(s->left,t->left) && is_same(s->right,t->right);
     }
 ```
+Note: this is O(N*M) approach. a recursive problem involves another recursive problem.
+generally reducing O(N^2) to linear using memoization is a direct effective way.
+the memoization shall include s and t root node and results. hash table using s-val + t-val string is also OK.

+other O(N) needs careful study to bring out the extra information while travese.

 ### 110. Balanced Binary Tree
 check if tree left and right height difference <=1